robnewman/bokeh-test/README.md

  127.0.0.1 - - [24/Jul/2014 09:19:08] "GET /static-flask-bokeh/js/tmp/70464b2b-5ecf-46f0-ae12-606c289da4c9.js HTTP/1.1" 404 -
 ```

-* Looking at the HTML rendered:
+* Looking at the HTML rendered (after another request to the page, so the JS files are new):

 ```html
 <!doctype html>